hallowelt/mediawiki-docker-dev/README.md

 `cd mediawiki-docker-dev`

 `docker-compose up`

+The codebase can be found in subdirectory "mediawiki" and will be created on first boot.

 Go to: http://localhost:8180/bluespice to access your wiki, the WikiSysop password is in the WikiSysop_password.txt file of your mounted webdirectory in ./mediawiki/bluespice/.